-Partners in this project include: Thompson Rivers University (Dr. Karl Larsen), University of Saskatchewan (Dr. Vikram Misra), , BC Government (Dr. Leigh Anne Isaac, Dr. Glenna McGregor), and the Canadian Wildlife Health Cooperative (Jordi Segers).
+Partners in this project include: Thompson Rivers University (Dr. Karl Larsen) with MSc. student Susan Dulc, University of Saskatchewan (Dr. Vikram Misra), , BC Government (Dr. Leigh Anne Isaac, Dr. Glenna McGregor), and the Canadian Wildlife Health Cooperative (Jordi Segers).

 We thank Emily deFreitas for spearheading the BMP data collection efforts, and to the many people who have already contributed data and time to the development of the BMP.

 Hot houses: the race to save bats from overheating as temperatures rise.
 February 24, 2021.
 The Guardian.

 What's the Best Way to Welcome Bats to the Neighborhood?
 The Goldilocks Approach.
 September, 2019.
 The Relevator.

 Roosts for Tomorrow.
 November, 2019.
 Canadian Wildlife Health Cooperative Webinar.